-Pianist Jeongwon Ham has won numerous piano competitions, including the Bartók/Kabalevsky International Piano Competition, Epinal International Piano Competition, Paul Hindemith Piano Competition, Artur Schnabel Piano Competition, and the Simone Belsky Piano Competition.
+Pianist Jeongwon Ham has won top prizes at numerous piano competitions, including the Bartók/Kabalevsky international competition, Epinal international competition, Paul Hindemith competition, Artur Schnabel competition, and the Simone Belsky competition.
+She is a recipient of several honors and grants and has been nominated several times for the Regent’s Award for Creative Research and Teaching.
 The New York Concert Review referred to her recital in Merkin Hall as “an admirable piano recital.
 The German newspaper Frankfurter Rundschau has written, “Jeongwon Ham possessed astonishing and effortless technique.
 She plays not only with incredible warmth but also with great power.”

-Ham has held several teaching positions in several countries in Asia, Europe and the US.
+Ham is the recipient of the Regent's Award for Superior Teaching in 2021 and several honors and grants.
+She has held teaching positions in Asia, Europe, and the US.
 In Germany, she taught at the Hochschule für Musik Hans-Eisler and the Carl Phillip Emmanuel Bach Music Pre-college in Berlin, and the University of Duisburg.
-Since 2014, she has been a regular faculty member at the International Piano Festival in Lindlar, Germany.
-Also, she has served as the Artist in Residence at the Renmin University of China in Beijing, a faculty member at the Classical Music Festival in Eisenstadt, Austria, and the Asia International Piano Academy and Festival (AIPAF) in Korea.
-In Fall 2016, she held a Guest Professor position at the Graduate College of Performing Arts of the Ewha Women’s University in Seoul, Korea.
-In the US, she has been a faculty member at the University of Northern Iowa.
-Currently, she is Professor of Piano at the University of Oklahoma.
-Her students frequently distinguish themselves as winners at many regional, national and international competitions, and hold teaching positions in the US, Canada, and Korea.
+In addition, she has served as a guest professor position at the Graduate College of Performing Arts of the Ewha Women’s University and the Asia International Piano Academy and Festival (AIPAF) in Korea; a guest master teacher at the Xinghai Conservatory of Music in Guangzhou and Artist in Residence at the Renmin University of China in Beijing, China; a faculty member at the Classical Music Festival in Eisenstadt, Austria.
+Since 2014, she is a faculty member at the annual International Piano Festival in Lindlar, Germany.
+Currently, she is a Professor of Piano at the University of Oklahoma.
+Her students frequently distinguish themselves as winners at many regional, national and international competitions, and hold teaching positions at universities and colleges in the US, Canada, and Asia.